Jezebel: Death

 Three years later, Ahab died in battle.
 Jezebel's son Ahaziah inherited the throne, but died as the result of an accident and was succeeded by his brother, Jehoram.
 Jehu later usurped the throne and killed Jehoram, and his nephew Ahaziah, who was the son of Jehoram's possible sister Athaliah and her Judahite husband Jehoram.
 He later approached Jezebel at the royal palace in Jezreel.

 Anticipating his arrival, Jezebel put on make-up and a formal wig with adornments and looked out of a window and taunted him.
 Bromiley says that it should be looked at less as an attempt at seduction and more as the public defiance of the queen mother, invested with the authority of the royal house and cult to confront a rebellious commander.
 In his two-volume Guide to the Bible (1967 and 1969), Isaac Asimov describes Jezebel's last act: dressing in all her finery, make-up, and jewelry, as deliberately symbolic, indicating her dignity, royal status, and determination to go out of this life as a queen.

-Jehu, however, remained unfazed and ordered Jezebel's eunuch servants to throw her from the window.
+Jehu remained unfazed and ordered Jezebel's eunuch servants to throw her from the window.
 Her blood splattered on the wall and horses, and Jehu's horse trampled her corpse.
 He entered the palace where, after he ate and drank, ordered Jezebel's body to be taken for burial.
-However, only her skull, her feet, and the palms of her hands remained—her flesh had been eaten by stray dogs, just as the prophet Elijah had prophesied.
+However, only her skull, her feet, and the palms of her hands remained—her flesh had been eaten by stray dogs, just as Elijah had prophesied.